fabiodimarco/tf-levenberg-marquardt/README.md

 Implementation of Levenberg-Marquardt training for models that inherits from `tf.keras.Model`.
 The algorithm has been extended to support **mini-batch** training for both **regression** and **classification** problems.

 A PyTorch implementation is also available: [torch-levenberg-marquardt](https://github.com/fabiodimarco/torch-levenberg-marquardt)
+The PyTorch implementation is more refined, faster, and consumes significantly less memory, thanks to `vmap` optimized batched operations.

 ### Implemented losses
 * MeanSquaredError